Wat Aranyawiwake: The monastery

 Wat Aranyawiwake was originally an old monastic residence, established by a group of people from various families in Intakhin Sub-district, Mae Taeng District, Chiang Mai Province.
 They had deep interest and faith in Buddhism.

-They invited virtuous monks, who were meditation masters, to reside in the village in order for them to hear the teaching of the Buddha.
+They invited virtuous monks, who were meditation masters, to reside in the village in order for them to receive the teaching of the Buddha.
 Later on, they heard of a monk who practiced meditation and stopped by a wat in Mae Taeng District, so they invited the Venerable Ajahn Mun Bhuridatta.
 Ajahn Mun accepted the invitation and gathered a group of disciples, to seek an appropriate place for practice of meditation.
 They searched for four days and Ajahn Mun found this place.

 At the end of the rain retreat, Ajahn Mun and his disciples left the place to continue their austere practice.
 Ajahn Mun told his followers, who attended him in Ban Pong, that he had named this place "Aranyawiwake monastic residence".